adaptivenetlab/Kubeadm-Script/README.md

 ```bash
 centos  ALL=(ALL) NOPASSWD:ALL
 ```
-## Clone the repository on master node and worker node
+## Clone the repository on master node and worker node (master node and worker node)
 ```bash
 sudo su
 git clone https://github.com/daus2936/kubeadm-script.git
 ```
-## Give execute permission to the script file on master node and worker node
+## Give execute permission to the script file on master node and worker node (master node and worker node)
 ```bash
 cd kubeadm-script
 chmod +x ccluster.sh kubernetes.sh variable.sh docker.sh
 ```

-## Edit the variable,change the the variable of MASTER_IP to your master node IP address,and make sure to change the other variable (Master node and worker node)
+## Edit the variable,change the the variable of MASTER_IP to your master node IP address,and make sure to change the other variable (master node and worker node)
 ```bash
 sudo su
 vi variable.sh